-The Impact Entrepreneur Center for Social and Environmental Innovation, based in the Berkshires of Massachusetts, has launched a new business incubator focused on advancing the 17 Sustainable Development Goals (SDGs).
+The Impact Entrepreneur Center for Social and Environmental Innovation, based in the Berkshires of Massachusetts, has launched a new, innovative business incubator focused on advancing the 17 Sustainable Development Goals (SDGs).

 The Center's new initiative, called XVii, is aimed at strengthening the social entrepreneurship and impact investing movement around the world, and bringing attention to the Berkshires as a gathering place for the movement's luminaries and practitioners.
 The initiative begins on September 20-21, 2017 with a thought leadership summit and solutions design workshop, held at Race Brook Lodge in Sheffield.
 The program focuses on SDG 2 — "End hunger, achieve food security & improved nutrition and promote sustainable agriculture."

 Participating organizations in this invitation-only gathering include leading impact investors, food and agriculture business and incubator CEOs, and scholars from prominent educational institutions.
 These include: AgroSmart, Babson College, Boston Impact Hub, Casey M Foundation, Centered Wealth, Charles River CFO, Clean Feet Investors, Commonwealth Kitchen, Mission Point Capital Partners, Networking Action, New England Impact Investing Initiative, Slow Money, among others.